abdulrahmanyaser/Udacity_Projects/Programming-for-Data-Science-with-Python-Nanodegree-Program/Project1_DvdRental/README.md

-# DVD RENTAL with sql .
+# DVD RENTAL with T-SQL .

 ## the project description :In this project, I will query the Sakila DVD Rental database.
 The Sakila Database holds information about a company that rents movie DVDs.
 For this project, I will be querying the database to gain an understanding of the customer base, and answer these 4 questions :
 ### What is the most watched movie category ?